Interested in losing weight and feeling generally healthier overall but don’t want to spend hundreds on a selection of fancy, pressed juices?

 Pasteurizing means heating the apple juice to a high enough temperature to kill any bacteria that cause food poisoning.
 Drinking unpasteurized juice has led to serious outbreaks of foodborne illness so is not recommended.

-When it comes to apple juice cleanses the top phrase that accompanies this is a colon cleanse.
+When it comes to organic apple juice cleanses the top phrase that accompanies this is a colon cleanse.
 I’ve done a bit of digging to find out what this is and why people are interested.

 The theory goes that over time, your colon can get clogged up with old faeces which can lead to health issues.
 A fairly well known medical cure for this is colonic irrigation.
 This is where sterile fluid is used to flush out the colon by inserting a tube up your anus.
 The colon is flushed out and all that old poo is well and truly removed.